GluuFederation/gluu-docker/test-drive/single-host/README.md

 # Gluu Server Docker Edition Test Drive Single-host

 This is an example of running Gluu Server demo Docker Edition on a single VM.
+Its two steps really !!
-Its three steps get the zip, unzip the zip, and run it!
+**Get the run bash script and run it!

 ## Requirements: